BonBon-exchange/archived-bonbon-web-browser/README.md

 Instead, the browsing history is locally stored and encrypted.

-To stay up to date with the project, please join:
+To stay up to date with the project, submit bugs, and submit features, please join:

 - Discord server (in progress)